Nerajno/Burble-V1/README.md

 - [ ] Load images ontyped in search
 - [ ] Create a sort movies bar loaded by year, ratings, alphabetically.
 - [ ] Add centered released date info to each card.
+- [ ] Create the options to save movies to favorites.
+- [ ] Create the options to delete movies from favorites.

+### Todos ~ Level 3
+- [ ] Create the   options to add comments to each movie saved to favorites that keeps date and time.

+### Notes ~ Resources

+api.themoviedb.org